rezagh/floodprotectionsystem/readme.txt

 Running:
 	src\make_IDLs.bat: generates stubs from idl
+	call_all.bat runs all below:
 		deploy_LMS.bat: runs corba server for 2 LMS servers. they know their own name and their RMC. deploy_Sensors.bat: runs corba server for few sensors.
-They know their own name and their LMS. deploy_RMC.bat: runs corba server for a single RMC. deploy_Users.bat: runs corba server simulating a user that can receive alarms and email notifications call_all.bat runs all above
-	run_ORB.bat: runs the ORB for Corba servers
+They know their own name and their LMS. deploy_RMC.bat: runs corba server for a single RMC. deploy_Users.bat: runs corba server simulating a user that can receive alarms and email notifications run_ORB.bat: runs the ORB for Corba servers

 	Interogator is the single client for everything: sensors, LMS and RMC, users.
 It also acts as the sensor hardware simulator.
 It is a menu based command line application.
 	There are some unit tests under the test package